HeinrichHartmann/HeinrichHartmann.github.io/_posts/2018-05-27-From-Academia-to-Data-Science.md

 If you want to extract information from this kind of scattered, high volume data, you need to apply some more mathematics.
 This is what Data Science is all about: Extracting business value from data.

-# What does a Data Scientist do?
+## What does a Data Scientist do?

 The role description is still in flux, but typically the duties of a Data Scientist involve:

+1. Find, explore, transform, normalize and curate datasets.
-1. Develop machine learning models in Python/R.
+2. Develop machine learning models in Python/R.
-2. Implement, debug and operate systems that run those models.
+4. Implement, debug and operate systems that run those models.
 3. Talk about those models in documentation, blogs, seminars, conferences.

-Depending on the size of the company, implementation aspects (2) can be more or less pronounced.
+In smaller companies a large chunk of your time will also be spent on (3).
-Right now it takes up >%80 of my time.
+Right now it takes up north of %80 of my time.
-In larger organization you might get this down to 50%, but expect this to be a large part of your work.
+In larger organization you might this will be much lower.
+In particular the operational burden might rest upon another team.
+Nevertheless, getting your models operational is critical for the the value you deliver to the company.
+A good understanding of what it takes to run code in production will help you to become more effective.

-# How to get there?
+## How to get there?

 {% hookin 1 %} **Trust in your Abilities.**
 Seasoned academics bring a great skill-set to the table that computer science (CS) majors often do not have.